candicodeit/personal-goals/2018/6-june.md

 ---

 ## Habits for This Month
+- Plan out days with MAE format
+- Estimate daily tasks
+- Complete 30mins of daily learning
 - Read for 9 mins:
-  - after waking up
   - before bed
-- Estimate daily tasks
-- Plan out days with MAE format

 ---